jones6951/srm-scripts/README.md

-Useful IO scripts
+Useful Software Risk Manager scripts

-createMeta.sh - create Code Dx metadata fields for use with IO getTPI.sh - get TPI metadata from Code Dx
+runAnalysis - initiate an SRM analysis and verify if build should be broken createMeta.sh - create SRM metadata fields getTPI.sh - get TPI metadata from SRM